 The library also offers two kinds of variants of this conversion.
 First, there is a backwards variant that can be used for backwards dataflow-analysis problems.
 Second, the resulting WPDS can stack either calls or returns.
 The "stacking-calls" version turns a call transition (c, σ, e) into a WPDS rule $\langle p, c \rangle \hookrightarrow \langle p, ec \rangle$ - leaving the call predecessor c on the stack.
 (This is the translation described in the previous paragraph.)
 The "stacking-returns" version has, in general, several WPDS push rules for each NWA call transition.
 Each push rule leaves a potential return site on the stack.
-(For example, if there is a call transition (c, σ, e) and a return transition (x, c, σ', r) , then the WPDS will have a rule $\langle p, c \rangle \hookrightarrow \langle p, er \rangle$.)
+(For example, if there is a call transition (c, σ, e) and a return transition (x, c, σ', r) , then the WPDS will have a rule $\langle p, c \rangle \hookrightarrow \langle p, er \rangle$).

-The following functions are in the namespace opennwa::nwa_pds and, except for plusWpds(), are declared in the header opennwa/nwa_pds/conversions.hpp.
-The WPDS type is wali::wpds::WPDS, and is declared in wali/wpds/WPDS.hpp.
+The following functions are in the namespace wali::nwa::nwa_pds and, except for plusWpds(), are declared in the header wali/nwa/nwa_pds/conversions.hpp:

-void WpdsToNwa(Nwa & out, const WPDS& pds) NwaRefPtr WpdsToNwa(const WPDS& pds)
+void WpdsToNwa(NWA & out, const WPDS& pds)

+NWARefPtr WpdsToNwa(const WPDS& pds)